Do you love the body you’re in?

 There is another way.

-You can choose to love the body you’re in.
-You can offer yourself kindness, compassion and respect.
+You can choose to love your body; You can offer yourself kindness, compassion and respect.
 You can live like you matter and deserve to be here, regardless of how much or how little space you take up.
 You can walk away from abuse and make a decision, once and for all, to stop abusing yourself.

 If much of your focus tends to be on changing your body – through exercise, nutrition, supplements or disordered eating – I invite you to take even 30 days to try something new.